A comparative study of Higgs boson production from vector-boson fusion: Dijet mass, and further VBF discrimination

-The fractional cross section distributions for the Higgs boson production processes are shown in the top panel of Fig.~\ref{fig:incl_delta_y_jj12_fraction} as a function of $\Delta y_{jj}$ using the two leading jets (\emph{i.e.} the ones with largest $p_T$) for the three different Higgs boson $p_T$ cuts. \VBF becomes the dominant process in the $\Delta y_{jj}$ range greater than 1.5 for all $p_T$ cuts.
+We now introduce the fractional cross section, \emph{i.e.} the relative contribution to the cross section for the several Higgs boson production processes, as a function of the lower cut on the rapidity separation between the two leading jets (\emph{i.e.} the ones with largest $p_T$) $\Delta y^{\min}_{jj}$ .
+Results are shown in the top panel of Fig.~\ref{fig:incl_delta_y_jj12_fraction} for the three different Higgs boson $p_T$ cuts. \VBF becomes the dominant process in the $\Delta y^{\min}_{jj}$ range greater than 1.5 for all $p_T$ cuts.
 However, at high Higgs boson $p_T$, the \VH process increases in importance.
 The $R$ dependence of each contribution is shown in the middle panel. \VH greatly increases with larger $R$ for the Higgs boson $p_T$ range greater than 200~GeV, but not for Higgs boson $p_T$ greater than 500~GeV.
 The fractional cross section for gluon-gluon fusion with a minimum $\Delta y_{jj}$ cut of 3 decreases as the Higgs boson $p_T$ increases.

-The acceptance for the \VBF process as a function of minimum $\Delta y_{jj}$ is shown in the bottom panel of Fig.~\ref{fig:incl_delta_y_jj12_fraction}.
+The acceptance for the \VBF process as a function of $\Delta y^{\min}_{jj}$ is shown in the bottom panel of Fig.~\ref{fig:incl_delta_y_jj12_fraction}.
 There is essentially no $R$-dependence for inclusive production.
 The $R$-dependence becomes larger with higher Higgs boson transverse momentum.
 The impact of the low $\Delta y_{jj}$ bump on the \VBF acceptance decreases as the jet radius increases, as expected from the semi-collinear nature of the hard gluon radiation.
 The acceptance for the \VBF cross section decreases as the Higgs boson $p_T$ increases, as for boosted topologies the two leading jets tend to be close in rapidity.